Monitoring Salesforce API Calls, Storage Usage, Outgoing Emails, and Other Resources and Limits

 }

-Usage limits may pose problems to organizations sending high volumes of notifications to external contacts (sending internal emails does not count against the limits).
-Usually, the business process dictates what needs to be sent, so the only way around the limits is to purchase additional email amounts from Salesforce.
+Usage limits can pose challenges for organizations sending high volumes of notifications to external contacts (internal emails do not count against these limits).
+Typically, business processes determine what needs to be sent, so the only workaround is to purchase additional email capacity from Salesforce or integrate with third-party email sending tools.

 Limits API